OniSamuelOpeyemi/DevOps-Made-Easy/README.md

-# DevOps Tutorial
+# DevOps-Made-Easy

-Welcome to the DevOps Tutorial project!
+Welcome to the DevOps-made-easy project!
 This tutorial is designed to introduce and guide users through the essential concepts, practices, and tools that define modern DevOps.
 Whether you're a beginner or looking to deepen your understanding, this tutorial provides structured, hands-on learning to help you build skills that support effective software delivery and team collaboration.

 ## Project Overview